makkus/freckles_website/pages/02.blog/example-seafile/item.md

 You also have the option of setting up a Seafile server [using the sqlite backend](https://manual.seafile.com/deploy/using_sqlite.html) instead of MySQL.
 To do that, use `-f blueprint:seafile_sqlite` instead of `-f blueprint:seafile_mysql`.

-After running the command, `freckelize` will ask you a few basic questions about the setup, then will proceed to setup and configure MySQL, then Seafile plus it's requirements, and finally the 'nginx' web-server:
+After running one of the above commands, `freckelize` will ask you a few basic questions about your setup, then will proceed to install and configure MySQL, Seafile plus it's requirements, and finally the 'nginx' web-server:

 ```
 $ freckelize -r frkl:seafile -f blueprint:seafile_mysql -t /var/lib/freckles